 Read more about study abroad scholarships

 There are external and private scholarship funds available to students of all qualifications, abilities and interests.
-These external scholarships may be provided by private donors, foundations, businesses and many other sources outside of the College.
+These external scholarships may be provided by private donors, foundations, businesses and many other sources outside of the university.

 Read more about external scholarships